olebole/irafdoc/doc/onedspec.ndprep.rst

   A neutral density (ND) filter curve is converted to a calibration image with the same size and wavelength range as the images to be calibrated.
-  A list of standard neutral density curves is typed if the filter curve name is given as <tt>'?'</tt>.
+  A list of standard neutral density curves is typed if the filter curve name is given as <span style="font-family: monospace;">'?'</span>.
 The ND curves are text files containing wavelength and filter transmission pairs.
-Comments begin with <tt>'#'</tt>.
+Comments begin with <span style="font-family: monospace;">'#'</span>.
   A plot of the ND curve can be obtained using <b>graph</b>.
   </p>
   <p>